 – In year 7, it’s 84 km per day, 100 days straight and another 100 days of 30 km.

 Is there anything more extreme?
-Fact is that I got fascinated and that I cycled there.
-To feel it, to absorb it.
-Took me a couple of hundred extra km’s.
-I cycled there to strengthen my own commitment and discipline, to write this software even deeper in my brain.
+Fact is that I got fascinated by it.
+Fascinated about the abilities of our mind, about the power of faith and believe in oneself.
+I decided to cycle to Mount Hiei do. which took me a couple of hundred extra km’s.
+I cycled there to feel it, to absorb it.
+To strengthen my own commitment and discipline, to write this mental software even deeper in my brain.
 Why?
 Because I am personally aiming for Ikigai and because we as humans can do so much more with our brain than we realise.
 In the process I didn’t have a moment in which I had the illusion of comparing myself with the Tendia.
 It’s about mindset.
-Whether it be for 1000 marathons, cycling around the world, losing weight, or find another job.
+Whether it be for 1000 marathons, cycling around the world, find another job or stop eating candy.

 Something else that requires discipline is to consciously take a moment.
 A moment of silence, reset, contemplation, whatever you want to call it.
 Even if it’s just for 5 or 10 minutes.
 Can be at the office, on the couch, shower, toilet or in my case at small and remote Buddhist temples hidden in Japanese forests.
 Just by myself, alone, knees, arms and forehead on the ground, just be and make contact.
 Many times I’d think about something good, something positive and you’d be amazed of the amount of energy you get and that you did a reset in your thought pattern so you have more control over what’s happening in there.
 Which is, in my case, pretty convenient since I have a dominant alpha monkey screaming in my mind during long cycling days.
 And despite the fact I felt lonely in Japan, these are great moments to be by myself.
 And the more you practice it the stronger the effect.